-The Child Development Program, a part of the College of Education, is comprised of two locations, the Lanette L. Suttles Child Development Center and the Capitol Hill Child Enrichment Center.
+The Child Development Program, a part of the College of Education & Human Development, is comprised of two locations, the Lanette L. Suttles Child Development Center and the Capitol Hill Child Enrichment Center.
 The centers play an important role in University research efforts, supports teacher education programs, offers an ideal setting for students from a variety of disciplines to learn about young children through observation, interaction and research, and provides a model of “best practice” for Georgia’s early learning professionals at all levels of the professional ladder.

 The goals of the program are based on current learning and child development theories.
 Young children learn through play.
 They grow and develop when they are in a supportive environment that encourages them to try new things and to express their natural curiosity.
 As the children play with appropriate materials and equipment, they gain knowledge about their world.
 Social skills increase as children interact with each other and with teachers.